-pro m enrolled in the Directed Studies Program and understand that I have been admitted as a bationary student.
-I also understand that I must perform at a certain standard in order to continue DIST and agree to the following: (Please read and initial each of the requirements below.)
-1. I will maintain a cumulative GPA of 2.0 or better while I am enrolled in the DIST program.
-A semester GPA below a 2.0 is cause for dismissal from the University 2.
+I am enrolled in the Directed Studies Program and understand that I have been admitted as a probationary student.
+I also understand that I must perform at a certain standard in order to continue in DIST and agree to the following: (Please read and initial each of the requirements below.)

+- 1. I will maintain a cumulative GPA of 2.0 or better while I am enrolled in the DIST program.
+A semester GPA below a 2.0 is cause for dismissal from the University. - 2.
 I will be enrolled in DIST 100 or 101.
-Withdrawing from or failing DIST 100 or 101 is cause for dismissal from DIST and the University.
-3. 3.
-I will attend and be on time for all classes - all of the time.
-I realize that in order to be successful college student, I need to attend and be on time for all of my classes and exhibit proper classroom attitude and behavior.
-I also need to complete all of my course assignments and homework on time 4.
-4. I will know and abide by University, College, and program rules and requirements as outline in this contract, the Ferris State University Catalog, and the FSU Student Handbook comply which we will be that I have read and understand the program description and rules and agree to with the terms listed therein.
-I plan to take my education seriously and I fully understand fail to meet the above requirements, I will face academic dismissal from the University.
-Name (p ease print) Student ID Number Signature Date eceived a copy of this contract.
-A signed copy of the contract will become part of my permanent nic file at Ferris State University. (initial here)
+Withdrawing from or failing DIST 100 or 101 is cause for dismissal from DIST and the University. - 3.
+I will attend and be on time for all classes all of the time.
+I realize that in order to be a successful college student, I need to attend and be on time for all of my classes and exhibit proper classroom attitude and behavior.
+I also need to complete all of my course assignments and homework on time. - 4.
+I will know and abide by University, College, and program rules and requirements as outlined in this contract, the Ferris State University Catalog, and the FSU Student Handbook.

+I acknowledge that I have read and understand the program description and rules and agree to comply with the terms listed therein.
+I plan to take my education seriously and I fully understand that if I fail to meet the above requirements, I will face academic dismissal from the University.

+Name (please print)

+Student ID Number